adambonneruk/awake/readme.md

 ![Running awake.pyw on Windows 10](.screenshot/stay-awake-dont-sleep.png)

-Why you want to use this application for yourself? for?
+What you would want to use this application for?
 I have no idea!

 ## Install Guide (using _chololatey_ and _pip_)
 Python, PIP and PyAutoGUI